43 Father's Day Trivia Questions [With Answers]

 Answer: December 5, the birthday of the late King Bhumibol Adulyadej.

-The trap is assuming Asian Father’s Day mirrors the Western date.
+Assume Asian Father’s Day mirrors the Western date and you’ll miss this badly.
 Thailand’s date honors Bhumibol, who reigned for 70 years until his death in 2016.
-He was widely seen as the “father of the nation.”
+The country widely saw him as the father of the nation.
 Bangkok public transit even gives fathers free rides on December 5 when they travel with their children.

 21. What flower do Thai children give their fathers on Father’s Day?
 (Hard)